-Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania and the Conestoga River.
+Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania, and the Conestoga River.
 The frame and suspension were made of wood, while the wheels were typically iron-rimmed for greater durability.
 Wagons needed to be sturdy; they had to cross streams and shallow rivers, navigate steep mountain passes, and deal with rutted roads and deep mud.
 Notice how the body of the wagon is shaped; it’s curved.
-This is so as the wagons traversed hills and mountains, cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.
+As the wagons traversed hills and mountains, the cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.

 The Route West

-So, if these weren’t the wagons taking pioneers to the West, where exactly were they going?
-Well, in a sense, they were going West, just not in the way you were probably visualizing.
-Recall from earlier lectures that the American colonies and the young United States were rich in resources.
+If these weren’t the wagons taking pioneers to the West, where exactly were they going?
+In a sense, they were going West, just not in the way you were probably visualizing.
+The American colonies and the young United States were rich in resources.
 Conestoga wagons transported supplies and finished goods from eastern towns, like Baltimore, to settlers in the interior, and returned with flour, whiskey, tobacco, furs, coal, iron, and other products that could be processed in coastal cities or sold abroad.
 An interesting historical note, the slang term “stogie,” for a cheap cigar, comes from the Conestoga wagon.

 Expansion Continues and Roads Emerge